Joaquin Castro: Family

 Castro is the son of Jesse Guzman and Rosie Castro and the identical twin brother of Julián Castro, the former mayor of San Antonio and the 16th United States Secretary of Housing and Urban Development; he is one minute younger than Julián.
 In 2019, Joaquin grew a beard so that people could distinguish him from his brother.

 In 2013, Castro became engaged to Anna Flores.
 Julián Castro made the announcement on his Facebook page.
 The couple had a daughter in 2013, a son in 2016, and a second daughter in 2022.

 Other work and board memberships

 While in the Texas Legislature, Castro practiced law in San Antonio.
 He has also been a visiting professor of law at St. Mary's University and an adjunct professor at Trinity University in San Antonio.
-He sits on several boards of nonprofit organizations and institutions of higher education, including Achieving the Dream, the National College Advising Corps, St. Phillip's College President's Advisory Board, St. Mary's University Mission and Identity Taskforce, and the National Association of Latino Elected and Appointed Officials' (NALEO) Taskforce on Education.
+He sits on several boards of nonprofit organizations and institutions of higher education, including the National College Advising Corps.

 Health

 In February 2023, Castro had surgery to remove neuroendocrine tumors and described his prognosis as "good" afterward.

+In 2022, doctors discovered that Castro had two neuroendocrine tumors that had spread from his small intestine to his liver.
+At MD Anderson Cancer Center, he underwent major surgery that removed a third of his colon, his gall bladder, appendix, and 44 lymph nodes, 20 of which were cancerous.
+His treatment includes monthly Lanreotide injections to slow the tumors' growth, and he receives cancer scans every six months.
+Castro has said the tumors have not grown since diagnosis, but acknowledged the seriousness of his condition, joking he hopes they don’t grow for another 40 years.
+Despite his illness, he said he remains more concerned about the country than his own cancer which is why he remains interested in the 2026 Texas Senate race.
+He has three children aged 3 to 11 and lives with his wife Anna Flores as of 2025.